NVIDIA/modulus/examples/cfd/external_aerodynamics/xmeshgraphnet/README.md

 are computationally expensive and time-consuming, especially when evaluating multiple design iterations or large datasets.

-XAeroNet addresses these challenges by leveraging neural network-based surrogate models to provide fast, scalable, and accurate predictions for both surface-level and volume-level aerodynamic properties.
-By using the DrivAerML dataset, which contains high-fidelity CFD data for a variety of vehicle geometries, XAeroNet aims to significantly reduce the computational cost while maintaining high prediction accuracy.
-The two models in XAeroNet—XAeroNet-S for surface predictions and XAeroNet-V for volume predictions—enable rapid aerodynamic evaluations across different design configurations, making it easier to incorporate aerodynamic considerations early in the design process.
+Our models address these challenges by leveraging neural network-based surrogate models to provide fast, scalable, and accurate predictions for both surface-level and volume-level aerodynamic properties.
+By using the DrivAerML dataset, which contains high-fidelity CFD data for a variety of vehicle geometries, X-MeshGraphNet aims to significantly reduce the computational cost while maintaining high prediction accuracy.
+The two surface and volume models enable rapid aerodynamic evaluations across different design configurations, making it easier to incorporate aerodynamic considerations early in the design process.

 ## Model Overview and Architecture

-### XAeroNet-S
+### The surface model

-XAeroNet-S is a scalable MeshGraphNet model that partitions large input graphs into smaller subgraphs to reduce training memory overhead.
+X-MeshGraphNet is a scalable MeshGraphNet model that partitions large input graphs into smaller subgraphs to reduce training memory overhead.
 Halo regions are added to these subgraphs to prevent message-passing truncations at the boundaries.
 Gradient aggregation is employed to accumulate gradients from each partition before updating the model parameters.
 This approach ensures that training on partitions is equivalent to training on the entire graph in terms of model updates and accuracy.
-Additionally, XAeroNet-S does not rely on simulation meshes for training and inference, overcoming a significant limitation of GNN models in simulation tasks.
+Additionally, X-MeshGraphNet does not rely on simulation meshes for training and inference, overcoming a significant limitation of GNN models in simulation tasks.